ollypom/ee-jenkins/docs/kubernetes.md

 3) Create a KubeConfig file using this SA's token

-Grab the token from UCP:
+Grab the token (base64 encoded, needs to be decoded for Kubeconfig) from UCP:

 ```bash
 $ kubectl get secrets -n jenkins